-If all three of these factors are satisfactory, then a BCAA supplement does have the potential to help you build more muscle, burn more fat, or simply increase your endurance.
-However, the majority of people mess it all up!
+If all three of these factors are satisfactory, then a BCAA supplement does have the potential to help you get results faster.

 BEST BCAA SUPPLEMENTS GUIDE OUTLINE